openstack-archive/puppet-freezer/README.md

 Overview
 --------

 The freezer module is a part of [OpenStack](https://www.openstack.org), an effort by the OpenStack infrastructure team to provide continuous integration testing and code review for OpenStack and OpenStack community projects not part of the core software.
-The module its self is used to flexibly configure and manage the FIXME service for OpenStack.
+The module its self is used to flexibly configure and manage the distributed backup restore and disaster recovery as a service platform for OpenStack.

 Module Description
 ------------------